 To move forward with the long-term rehabilitation option, the existing US-169/Buck O'Neil Bridge crossing would need to be closed to all traffic for a minimum of 2 years.
 MoDOT received 167 comments from the public opposing the lengthy closure, especially if it did not result in construction of a new bridge.
 Taking the input received into consideration, MoDOT identified a short-term rehabilitation solution that would address only the most critical structural deficiencies, thereby allowing the crossing to remain partially open to traffic while the repairs were being made.
 The short-term rehabilitation, completed in November 2018, allowed time for completion of the PEL, the allocation of funding for improvements, and initiation of the environmental study of a potential new river crossing.
-The 2018 short-term rehabilitation is anticipated to extend the useful life of the bridge another 5 to 7 years, allowing for this study to be completed and an ultimate longer-term solution to be identified.
+The 2018 short-term rehabilitation is anticipated to extend the useful life of the bridge another 5 to 7 years, allowing for completion of this study and identification of an ultimate longer-term solution.